BLACK

 Context

-Takuma Nakahira was making the same argument from Tokyo in 1968, in a different medium.
-He opened his afterword to Provoke No. 1 — an edition of approximately 300 copies — with a question that has not been answered: “How to fill the gap between politics and art?
-This is both an old and a new problem.”
-The collective preface went further: language, the PROVOKE group argued, was losing its material basis — floating free of the real — and the obligation fell to photographers to capture fragments of reality “that can no longer be grasped through existing language.”
-The photograph as the thing language had failed to say.
+Takuma Nakahira made the same argument from Tokyo in 1968, in a different medium.
+He opened his afterword to Provoke No. 1 — an edition of approximately 300 copies — with a question that has not been answered: “How to fill the gap between politics and art?”
+The collective preface went further: language was losing its material basis, floating free of the real, so photographers must commit themselves to capturing fragments of a reality “that can no longer be grasped through existing language.”

 Both positions converge on the same problem The Simulation is built around: what happens when the managed version of reality becomes the only version on offer?
 What breaks through?
 What refuses to be administered?